Cranial Nerve Nuclei

 - The gustatory nucleus

 The nucleus of the solitary tract is present in the medulla.
 Its cells (nucleus of solitary tract) form an elongated column lying deep in the reticular formation.
 The upper part of the nucleus of the solitary tract lies ventrolateral to the dorsal nucleus of the vagus (dorsal vagal nucleus).
 When traced backwards, it extends into the closed part of the medulla.
 There it lies dorsomedial to the vagal nucleus.
-The lower ends of the nuclei of the two sides fuse to form the commissural nucleus of the vagus.
+The lower ends of the nuclei of the two sides fuse to form the commissural nucleus of the vagus nerve.

 The nucleus solitarius receives fibres carrying general visceral sensations through the vagus and glossopharyngeal nerves.
 Through those afferents, and through connections with the reticular formation, the nucleus of solitary tract plays an important role in reflex control of respiratory and cardiovascular functions.